Website Accessibility: What Nonprofits Need to Know About ADA Compliance Online

 - Increase/decrease font size

-- Convert website to black and white
+- Convert colors to greyscale

 - Highlight links

 Follow Morweb's tips to maximize accessibility for your nonprofit website:

 With Morweb, it is easy to stay ADA compliant as you add new content with our live editor.
 The Morweb platform offers so many options for customization that it is easy to make adjustments to meet the WCAG 2.1 guidelines.
 Follow these 10 tips for accessibility:

 - Title each page and include clear descriptions